epam-mobile-lab/maskara/README.md

 It is not recommended to use `Mask` directly.
 To simplify mask creation there is `TextualMask` class inherited from `Mask`.

 ### TextualMask class
-Textual mask allows to create an object of `Mask` class using textual representation of mask.
-Textual mask is being compiled into an automata during object initialisation.
+`TextualMask` allows to create an object of `Mask` class using textual representation of mask.
+Textual mask is being compiled into an automata during object initialization.

 Allowed mask symbols:
 - `D` - numeric
 - `X` - letter
 - `?` - being preceded by any other valid expression makes it optional
 - `|` - being placed between two valid expressions makes them conditional.
 If left part does not match a character tested, there will be right part tested.
 Otherwise, the result of evaluation of the left part will be returned.
 - Symbols set as `allowedSymbolTokens` initialiser parameter will be treated “as is”.
-Default set is `["+", "-", " ", "(", ")"]`.
+Default set is `["+", "-", " ", "(", ")", ".", "@", ":"]`.

 **Mask examples**